 One of the great features of our courts, over all the years that I have had anything to do with them, and for long before, is that they are very immune to any form of leakage.
 Even in the most important cases that are eagerly awaited by the public as a whole, you do not find a leak in advance of what the judgment is going to be.
 That is an extremely precious and important aspect of our justice system.
 One thing that we must be careful about in using an electronic system is that something of that kind could happen.
 I would certainly like the Bill to have some procedure for trying to ensure that that does not happen.

 The next thing I want to mention is judicial discretion.
 I was always very conscious of the function of the listing officer in making hearings available for people.
-The speed with which to get a hearing is sometimes vital, so the listing officers are officers of the justice system acting under the general directions of the relevant judges.
+The speed of getting a hearing is sometimes vital, so the listing officers are officers of the justice system acting under the general directions of the relevant judges.
 It is very important that if we introduce a system based on electronics, that element does not disappear.

 Next, is the Court of Protection covered by the Bill?
 Is it a civil proceeding, a family proceeding, or a protective proceeding?
 Is that different, or not?